Welcome to Food Science and Human Nutrition

 Serving the State of Maine and Beyond…

-Greetings from the Department of Food Science and Human Nutrition at the University of Maine!
+Greetings!
+The Food Science and Human Nutrition Faculty and Staff at the University of Maine welcome you!